Blake Jenner

-Early life
+Early life and education

-Jenner was born and raised in Miami, Florida, the son of Mitzy and Richard Vernon Jenner.
+Jenner was born in Miami, Florida, on August 27, 1992, the son of Mitzy and Richard Vernon Jenner.
 His mother is of Cuban descent, from a family from Santiago de Cuba.
-He is the youngest of four sons and has three elder brothers, Mike, Derrick and Richard.
+He is the youngest of four sons, having three elder brothers, Mike, Derrick and Richard.

 He grew up interested in music and film and began playing drums at age nine.
-He attended Felix Varela High School, where he joined the school's drama society Troupe 6162 and played varsity football and wrestling.
-Stating that he was "in love with improv and comedy" he began improvisation lessons and participated in stage productions at the Roxy Performing Arts Center.
+He attended Felix Varela High School, where he joined the school's drama society Troupe 6162 and played varsity football and wrestled.

+Saying he was "in love with improv and comedy," he began improvisation lessons and participated in stage productions at the Roxy Performing Arts Center.
 In 2008, he became a member of "Impromedy", a sketch comedy improv group based in Miami.

 Career

-Eager to pursue a career in acting, Jenner left Miami and moved to Los Angeles after graduating high school a year early, with just $2,500.
+Eager to pursue a career in acting, Jenner left Miami and moved to Los Angeles after graduating from high school a year early, with just $2,500.
 While residing in California, he took on many jobs including a waiter, clothing store associate, and parrot salesman while auditioning for acting roles.
 He continually attended improv classes at The Groundlings, and eventually did a guest show with that company two years later.
 By 2011, he was cast in the short films Wurlitzer and The Truth In Being Right and the horror film Cousin Sarah.
 He also made a guest appearance on ABC Family's sitcom Melissa & Joey as Miller Collins.

 In 2012, he was selected through industry channels to audition as one of 15 contestants on the second season of The Glee Project, a television reality show for which the prize was a guaranteed seven-episode arc on the following season of Glee.
 He was one of three finalists and ultimately won.
 After appearing as Ryder Lynn on the fourth season of Glee, he was later nominated and won the Teen Choice Award for Choice TV Breakout Star.
 Jenner, along with co-stars Jacob Artist, Becca Tobin, Alex Newell, and Melissa Benoist, was promoted to series regular status for the fifth season.

 In the summer of 2013, Jenner wrote the screenplay for Billy Boy.
 He and Benoist went on Kickstarter to ask fans to help fund the project's production; as of December 11, 2013, the project has reached its $100,000 goal.
 Jenner was subsequently cast in the horror film Within.
 In late 2015, Jenner was cast in a recurring role as Adam Foster on Supergirl, playing opposite his then-wife Melissa Benoist, who stars as the series' title character.
 His first appearance aired on January 25, 2016.